 Electric car buying guide

-With several new electric models due to be launched during 2015, and the Plug-in Car Grant now guaranteed until 2017, the next few years promise to be exciting ones for electric cars.
-Buying an electric car is now a real option for an large number of UK motorists.
+With several new electric models confirmed to arrive in the UK over the next few months, and the Plug-in Car Grant now guaranteed until 2017, the future promises to be an exciting one for electric car buyers.
+Now, buying an electric car is a real option for an large number of UK motorists.

 This buying guide provides an overview of the key issues to consider when looking to buy an electric vehicle; which include whether an EV is right for you, the availability and choice of electric models, and the impact on vehicle ownership and running costs.